marenalin/Lin_Huybers_2018/Readme.md

 `Post_process_figs.m` takes all the data generated through interpolation to produce each of the figures and statistics in the manuscript.

-Both functions are commented, and please feel free to contact lin8@fas.harvard.edu if you have further questions.
+Both functions are commented, and please feel free to contact my full name at gmail.com if you have further questions.

 ## Data